.st0{fill:#FFFFFF;}

 • Passport reminder (if applicable)

-A wedding website is the online version of your printed destination wedding packet of information.
+A wedding website is the online version of your printed destination wedding packet.
 This is a great way to share and update all the details that you want your wedding guests to know.

-A quick online search for "wedding website" generates an endless list of options from free to completely customized.
-If you're certain that all of your invited guests have access to view your website, a printed package of info may not even be necessary.
+A quick online search for “wedding website” generates endless options, from free to completely customized.
+If you're certain that all of your guests have access to view your website, a printed package of info may not even be necessary.